-The biggest misconception about St. Patrick was that he was Irish.
-Born in England circa 385, St. Patrick didn’t make his way to Ireland until Irish pirates kidnapped him at age 16.
-From there, he started his journey to converting the Irish to Christianity and becoming an Irish patron saint.
+The biggest misconception about Saint Patrick was that he was Irish.
+Born in England circa 385 AD, Saint Patrick didn’t make his way to Ireland until Irish pirates kidnapped him at age 16 and sold him into slavery.
+Later, he dedicated his life to converting the Irish to Christianity.

-Green wasn’t the original color used to represent St. Patrick — it was blue.
-After the Order of St. Patrick was established in 1783, the organization's color had to stand out from those that preceded it.
-And since dark green was already taken, the Order of St. Patrick went with blue.
+Green wasn’t the original color used to represent St. Patrick—it was blue.
+After the Order of Saint Patrick was established in 1783, the organization’s color had to stand out from those that preceded it.
+And since dark green was already taken, the Order of Saint Patrick went with blue.

-There were no snakes for St. Patrick to banish in Ireland
+There were no snakes for Saint Patrick to banish in Ireland.

-St. Patrick was known through folklore for having chased away snakes in Ireland, thus protecting townspeople from the mysterious creatures and sending them to the sea.
+According to folklore, Saint Patrick chased away snakes in Ireland, thus protecting townspeople from the mysterious creatures and sending them to the sea.
 However, Ireland didn’t have snakes at the time.
 Surrounded by icy water, Ireland was the last place that these cold-blooded reptiles would want to go.
 It’s much more reasonable to think that the “snakes” that St. Patrick banished were representative of the Druids and Pagans in Ireland since they were considered evil.

-St. Patrick was never canonized by a pope
+Saint Patrick was never canonized by a pope.

-With all of this recent talk about popes, it’s worth noting that St. Patrick never got canonized by one, making his saintly status somewhat questionable.
-In all fairness, St. Patrick wasn’t the only saint that didn’t go through a proper canonization.
-In the Church’s first millennium, there wasn’t a formal canonization process at all, so most saints from that period were given the title if they were either martyrs or seen as extraordinarily holy.
+Despite his name, it’s worth noting that a pope never canonized Saint Patrick, making his saintly status somewhat questionable.
+In all fairness, Saint Patrick wasn’t the only saint that didn’t go through a proper canonization.
+In the Catholic Church’s first millennium, there wasn’t a formal canonization process at all, so most saints from that period were given the title if they were either martyrs or seen as extraordinarily holy.